Below is an alphabetical list of the classes we offer at our studio including dance, fitness, yoga, and more!

 Serenity groove is where yoga and dance join.
 A fun flowing class that allows your individuality and inner spirit to shine.
 This class is open to all levels.
 No dance or yoga training required.
 There will be a variety of music in class.
 Class will end with meditation and relaxation.

-This class is inspired by pilates, yoga, and modern/contemporary dance technique.
-The fusion of these 3 styles of movement will help increase your flexibility, as well as strengthen and tone your entire body!
+This class includes stretching for flexibility and conditioning for strength.
+The movements and exercises done in this class will help increase your flexibility, as well as tone your entire body!

 Tap dance is a type of percussive dance characterized by using the sounds of tap shoes striking the floor.
 The sound is made by shoes that have a metal "tap" on the heel and toe.